AmadeusK525/BTFL-Launcher/README.md

 ## The Launcher

 The game will be run through this launcher, which will mainly check for the validity of an iso of the original game and automatically search for updates.
 Without an original iso, the user will not be able to launch the game's executable.

+NOTE: As of August 9th, 2021 all further development has been moved to the BTFLDev Fork.